Harry Potter: A Film Analysis

 The acting has also improved in Phoenix, especially Radcliffe’s.
 He convincingly acts like an angry teenager who feels abandoned by friends and prominent figures in his life.
 His performance after Sirius dies is such an improvement over that lone performance in Prisoner that I mentioned.
 Helena Bonham Carter’s introduction is menacingly great and her acting abilities are on display in the Ministry of Magic.
 She also has one of the best lines in the film, “Neville Longbottom, is it?
 How’s mum and dad” To say that to the child whose parents you tortured is darkly humorous.

 One of the few complaints I have is that the visual effects are not always consistent.
 For instance, Grawp is simply not well-rendered and doesn’t fit in the scenes well with the cast.
 Another example of mediocre visual effects includes the centaurs taking Umbridge away after she insults and attacks them.
 The best effects sequence in the entire film takes place when Voldemort and Dumbledore finally duel.
-Seeing all of the glass in the atrium shatter after Voldemort deflects the two’s connecting spells is marvelous, and even more so when Dumbledore turns the shards into sand as they race toward him.
+Seeing all of the glass in the atrium shatter after Voldemort deflects the two’s connecting spells is marvelous, and even more so when Dumbledore turns the shards into the sand as they race toward him.

 Harry Potter and the Order of the Phoenix is the superior sequel up to this point in the series and the high quality therein continues with its successor.

-Harry Potter and the Half-Blood Prince is the second best film in the series to date.
+Harry Potter and the Half-Blood Prince is the second-best film in the series to date.
 After taking a break and not scribing the screenplay for Order of the Phoenix, Steve Kloves returns and steps up his game.
 None of the problems that plague the first four movies are present here and it seems that the time he took off shaped his writing.
-The film is expertly paced and the dialogue mostly sharp.
+The film is expertly paced and the dialogue is mostly sharp.

 While Prince appears to be a tale of sexual politics, it is balanced quite well with the darker material, namely Draco Malfoy’s subplot and the plot of unraveling the Dark Lord’s past.
 The former is done very, very well and manages to keep you interested even during repeat viewings.
 Hooper’s score is perfect during those scenes, just like the rest of the film.
 The memory sequences are well crafted and show that Voldemort was devious as a child and a teenager like he is now, and wants to know all he can to become all-powerful.